cmink2040/cmink2040/README.md

 ### Hi there 👋

 I am Steve Zeng, a senior at West Senior High school.
-I've been enrolled full-time at the University of Iowa since sophmore year.
-My main interests are in chemsitry and electrical engineering, and I have substantial coursework in both.
-In my freetime, I like to write computer code that solves my problems.
+I've been enrolled full-time at the University of Iowa since start of sophmore year.
+I primarily take many EECS, Math, and Chem courses, but do occasonaily take others.